 Editor at Large of Barron’s

-Andy Serwer was Editor in Chief of Yahoo Finance from 2015 to 2022, managing editor of Fortune from 2001 to 2006.
-He served as the business anchor for CNN’s American Morning.
+Andy Serwer was Editor in Chief of Yahoo Finance from 2015 to 2022, managing editor of Fortune from 2006 to 2014.
+From 2001 to 2006, he served as the business anchor for CNN’s American Morning.
 He is also an executive fellow at Emory University’s Goizueta Business School.
 He graduated from Bowdoin with departmental honors in history and served as president of Kappa Psi Upsilon, and has an MBA from Emory University and an MS from Columbia University’s Graduate School of Journalism.
 He serves on the Board of Trustees of Bowdoin College and as a board member of Industrial Transformation Advisory Board of Institute of Internet Industry at Tsinghua University.